ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 The average bootstrapped root mean square error from this method is 2015.

 ### Elastic net regularization
 [Elastic net regularization](https://en.wikipedia.org/wiki/Elastic_net_regularization) is a generalisation of the "ridge regression" and "lasso" methods of estimating parameters of a linear model.
-Both ridge regression and lasso estimation provide extra penalties for the magnitude of coefficients in the linear predictor; the lasso penalises bases on the sum of the absolute value of estimated coefficients and the ridge on the sum of squared values.
+Both ridge regression and lasso estimation provide extra penalties for the magnitude of coefficients in the linear predictor; the "lasso" penalises based on the sum of the absolute value of estimated coefficients, and the "ridge" penalises based on the sum of squared values.
 In both cases the net effect is to shrink estimated coefficients towards zero.
 It's a far superior method for model building than dropping variables based on their variable inflation factors, or stepwise regression, the two methods I used for demonstration purposes in my previous posts.
 In particular, all sorts of problems for subsequent inference, such as bias towards significance of the parameters remaining in the model, are reduced or eliminated altogether.

 The elastic net approach is defined by two hyperparameters, `alpha` and `lambda`.
 When `alpha = 1` the elastic net is equivalent to the lasso; when `alpha = 0` it is equivalent to ridge regression.
 For any given value of `alpha`, the value of `lambda` indicates how much penalty is given to the size of coefficients in the linear predictor.
 The `cv.glmnet` function uses cross validation to give the best value of `lambda` for any given `alpha`; a bit of extra work is needed to simultaneously choose alpha.
-In the code below I use `cv.glmnet` with nine different values of `alpha`
+In the code below I use `cv.glmnet` with nine different values of `alpha`:

 {% highlight R %}
 # A lasso, ridge rigression, or elastic net (which combines the two) is a way